 Note: we are reader supported, through small commissions on affiliate link purchases at no additional cost to you.
 Thank you for your support!

 The Prince Nymph, especially the bead head prince, is one of the most-used attractor flies on the planet.
 It has a distinctive pattern with several attractor elements that at the same time seem natural – gold ribbing, bright white biots, soft-hackle-like appearance, and bright bead.
-Together, this attractor is hard for trout to resist.
+All together, this attractor is hard for trout to resist.
 Many anglers carry the Prince in multiple sizes, with and without bead head.

 The Psycho Prince takes the attractor features of the regular prince to another level, by adding the intriguing purple color to the already attractive gold ribbing, bright white biots, bead head, and soft hackle like appearance.
-And of course, additional colors patterns have evolved including dirty pink, green (thought by some to emulate a caddis nymph), black, blue, and others.
+And of course, additional colors patterns have evolved including dirty pink, green (thought by some to emulate a caddis nymph), black, light blue, and others.
 For these variants, most of the fly is unchanged, except for the underlying body color.

 Fish the Prince exactly as you would a natural nymph imitation, using the following techniques: